matthias-reis/aithir.de/_content/posts/tropes/04-types-of-scifi.md

 ---
 title: Types of SciFi
 date: 2023-08-01
-description:
-  Augmentation or catalyst?
-How do the different types of science fiction work and what about the mixed space between these types?
+description: How do the different types of science fiction work?
 tags:
   - Archetypes
   - Tropes